31 Essential Steps to Starting a Blog

 Step 12: Play by the rules

-Step 13: Look uber professional
+Step 20: Look super professional

 Set up your domain name email address.
 This will make you look super professional right from the start.

+Setup your social media pages and rich pins on Pinterest.
 Decide on a maximum of 2 social media platforms to promote on when you’re just starting out.
 Do not try to master them all.
 I recommend the order below.

 - Pinterest = how to articles.